PROVIDER NUMBER 4050025556

 - Improve mental and physical symptoms

-- Pain anxiety stress and depression
+- Manage pain, anxiety, stress and depression

 It is important to note that the NDIS is designed to give you, the participant, ‘choice and control’ over selecting services to meet your needs as outlined in your life goals.
 However, the NDIA also has the mandate to decide what supports for a participant are a ‘reasonable and necessary’ use of government funding.